Ben Acheampong

-Benjamin "Ben" Acheampong (2 February 1939 - 2019) was a Ghanaian footballer who played as a defender for Cornerstone, Kumasi Great Ashantis, Asante Kotoko, and Real Republicans F.C.
+Benjamin Acheampong (2 February 1939 - 2019) was a Ghanaian footballer who played as a defender for Cornerstone, Kumasi Great Ashantis, Asante Kotoko, and Real Republicans F.C.
 (Ghana).
 He won the 1963 and 1965 African Cup of Nations titles with the Ghana national team under the tutelage of Charles Gyamfi.
 He tied for top-scoring honors in the 1965 competition with three goals.
 Acheampong died in 2019.